klauseduard/klauseduard.github.io/index.md

 # Klaus Eduard's Projects

-Welcome to my GitHub Pages site.
-Here you can find information about my various software projects.
+This GitHub Pages site is automatically generated and lists some of my experimental side projects.

 ## Projects